albar965/littlenavconnect-manual/src/en/APPENDIX.rst

 Windows
 ~~~~~~~

-Log files of *Little Navconnect* for Windows 7/8/10 are typically stored
+Log files of *Little Navconnect* for Windows 10 or Windows 11 are typically stored
 in the directory:

 ``C:\Users\YOURUSERNAME\AppData\Local\Temp``